benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

 laughing-stock who laughs at himself.
 It is common knowledge that Vatinius, a man born to be a butt for ridicule and hate, was a graceful and witty jester.
-He uttered many a jest at the expense of his own feet and his scarred jowls.\b So he escaped the wit of his enemies - they outnumbered his afflictions - and, above all, Cicero's.
+He uttered many a jest at the expense of his own feet and his scarred jowls.
+So he escaped the wit of his enemies - they outnumbered his afflictions - and, above all, Cicero's.
 If the man who, through constant abuse, had forgotten how to blush, was able, by reason of his brazen face, to do this, why should